 Elements to preserve could be decorative, such as exterior stonework and plaster details in the lobby, or even the walls themselves.
 For example, midcentury modern buildings are often characterized by their all-glass exteriors and lack of applied ornaments.
 “These elements communicate just as much about the building and when it was constructed as a mosaic tile floor or elaborate wood trim,” Rosin said.

-For Part 3, after the project is done, you submit proof that the work was completed as originally proposed.
+After the project is done, the developer submits proof the work was completed as originally proposed.
 NPS approval of Part 3 officially recognizes the property as a certified rehabilitation to receive the tax credit.

 Upon completion of project milestones, the developer can claim the HTC credits.
 In return, the developer receives low cost-capital from the bank.

 Dozens of states have historic tax credit programs that can provide incentives for rehabbing income-producing properties.
 State application processes and allocations, however, vary from state to state.

 We’re here to help